rails-decal/railsdecal-proj1/README.md

   - Redirect to the home page
 - Create a new route in your routes file that will call the function you just wrote.
 Name the path ```capture``` as its prefix.
 Set the URI pattern to be "capture".

 On your localhost, you should now be able to capture Pokemon!
-Double check in your console.
+Double check in your console that a captured Pokemon now belongs to you.

 In the [Google Form](https://docs.google.com/forms/d/1VhMa7Ml0PdLYEPztMRqoBMsHrJH3O_jiKSJoOKRBYlk/viewform?usp=send_form), answer Question 2.